nikxliu/zabbix_java_4_was/README.md

 # zabbix_java_4_was
-zabbix java gateway for IBM WebSphere Application Server support this project base on zabbix_java_gateway 3.0 only add some code on `JMXItemChecker.java`
+zabbix java gateway for IBM WebSphere Application Server support.

+This project base on zabbix_java_gateway 3.0

+If you want use, you should get the three extra jars.

+`com.ibm.jaxws.thinclient_9.0.jar`,`com.ibm.ws.admin.client_9.0.jar`,`com.ibm.ws.orb_9.0.jar`

+Also, you should specify the cert store use the -D parameters like that:
+`-Dtrust.path=[path]/trust.p12 -Dkey.path=[path]/key.p12`

+Only add some code on `JMXItemChecker.java`.

 this project is to extend the zabbix_java_gateway to support IBM WebSphere Application Server.
 It can visit the WAS's Mbean to get more detail pmi data to monitor the WAS status.